 Tulane undergraduates should evaluate literary, philosophical, and historical texts.
 This area of the curriculum introduces exposes students to the methods used to examine and interpret fundamental issues of human experience.

-This requirement can be satisfied by TIDES (1 course) or The Honors Colloquium
+Requirement: This requirement can be satisfied by TIDES (1 course) or The Honors Colloquium.

-All students will complete public service that is satisfied by service learning courses, an approved internship, or research experience.
+Students develop their commitment to civic engagement through two tiers of service.
+All students will complete their public service tiers through service-learning courses, an approved public service internship, or an approved public service research experience.
 These courses can also be used to satisfy other areas of general education.
-The nature of the requirement is to be determined by the NTC faculty.
-Currently this is a two-tiered experience.

-One course that focuses on race and inclusion in the United States, to be completed by end of the sophomore year.
-Courses that fulfill this requirement will focus at least 60% of their content on race and inclusion in the United States.
-These courses may also be used to satisfy other general education curriculum requirements.
+Courses that fulfill this requirement will focus on the intersections of race with power, privilege, equity, justice, and/or inclusion and will focus at least 60% their content on these issues in the United States.
+These courses may also be used to satisfy proficiency or distribution core curriculum requirements.